radicalbit/NSDb/docs/JVM_API_doc.md

 ## Init API
 Before writing into a metric, NSDb provides an api that makes possible to set some metric parameter in order to optimize write or read performance.
+The Init api allows the user to set the following custom parameters for a metric

+- shard interval: the time interval that determines the shard duration.
+- retention: the time interval in which data are kept into the indices.

-The Init api allows the user to set a custom shard interval for a metric.
-If this api is not called, the default shard interval will be used for the metric.
+If this api is not called, the default shard interval and an infinite retention will be used for the metric.
-The shard interval is expressed using the [Java Duration](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html) convention (23 seconds, 23 s, 24h etc).
+The shard interval and the retention are expressed using the [Java Duration](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html) convention (e.g. 23 seconds, 23 s, 24h etc).
 This operation is allowed only before the first bit is written.
 Otherwise an error message will be returned

 **Example**